top of page

 Los Angeles, CA 90012

 The Chinese American Museum is a museum in Los Angeles, California that is dedicated to preserving and sharing the history and culture of Chinese Americans in the United States.
 The museum's collection includes artifacts, photographs, and other materials that tell the story of Chinese immigration to the United States and the contributions of Chinese Americans to American society.
-The museum's exhibits focus on the history of Chinese immigration to the United States, the experiences of Chinese Americans in California and the West, and the role of Chinese Americans in the development of the United States.
+The museum's exhibits focus on the history of Chinese immigration to the United States, the experiences of Chinese Americans in California and the Western United States, and the role of Chinese Americans in the development of the United States.
 The museum also hosts educational programs and events for the public, including lectures, workshops, and cultural performances.
 If you're interested in Chinese American history and culture, the Chinese American Museum is a great place to visit.

 395 Santa Monica Pl Suite 374